 There’s also the option of creating either a one-size-fits-all or customisable dashboard.
 One-size-fits-all will mean that everyone in your business will be up to speed with the same information.
 But a customisable solution allows each team or user to create a view to reflect their needs.

-Dashboard creation is the only time it’s ok to discriminate in the workplace.
+Dashboard design is the only time it’s ok to discriminate in the workplace.
 In fact, as Amanda Cox from the New York Times says “Data isn’t like your kids.
 You don’t have to pretend to love them equally.”

 It’s not good enough to include information within your dashboard simply because someone thinks it may be interesting.
 Instead, ask yourself if that data will drive action or increase productivity.